 Influenza is a viral infection that attacks your respiratory system — your nose, throat and lungs.
-Influenza, commonly called the flu, is not the same as stomach "flu" viruses that cause diarrhea and vomiting.
+Influenza is commonly called the flu, but it's not the same as stomach "flu" viruses that cause diarrhea and vomiting.

-For most people, influenza resolves on its own.
+For most people, the flu resolves on its own.
 But sometimes, influenza and its complications can be deadly.
 People at higher risk of developing flu complications include:

-- Young children under 5, and especially those under 2 years
+- Young children under age 5, and especially those under 6 months

 - Residents of nursing homes and other long-term care facilities

-- Pregnant women and women up to two weeks postpartum
+- Pregnant women and women up to two weeks after giving birth

 - People with weakened immune systems